NOOMA-42/Simple-Tornado-Cash-Payment/README.md

 This is a course project in cs251 Stanford.
 An educational project clone Spend in Tornado Cash.

 # Changelog
-This project previously use circom1, test associated is only circom1 compatible as well. circom1 to circom2 changed compiler from javascript to rust, some functions have to change correspondingly.
+This project previously use circom1, test associated is only circom1 compatible as well. circom1 to circom2 changed compiler from javascript to rust.
+I made a migration from circom1 to 2